nftstorage/nft.storage/packages/website/pages/docs/client/js.md

 ### `store` - store ERC1155 NFT data

-For NFTs that follow the [ERC-1155][erc-1155] metadata specification, the [`store` method][reference-store] provides a convenient way to upload your NFT assets (images, etc) in the same operation as your metadata, with the client taking care of the details of linking from the metadata to the assets.
+For NFTs that follow the [ERC-1155][erc-1155] metadata specification, the [`store`][reference-store] method provides a convenient way to upload your NFT assets (images, etc) in the same operation as your metadata, with the client taking care of the details of linking from the metadata to the assets.

 ```js
 const imageFile = new File([ someBinaryImageData ], 'nft.png', { type: 'image/png' })